zjhone/FILES/README.md

 # FILES

-This is my own DISK!
+This is a temporary folder!